 You may have heard the term “perioperative nursing” – this encompasses the preoperative, intraoperative, and postoperative phases of the patient’s surgical experience.
-This video will focus on the preoperative phase – we will look at getting a history & physical, patient education, pre-op checklist, and legal & ethical issues.
+This video will focus on the preoperative phase – we will look at getting a history and physical, patient education, pre-op checklist, and legal and ethical issues.

 The preoperative phase begins when the decision is made for surgical intervention.
 The pre-op nurse is responsible for assessing the patient’s physical, psychologic, and social states; preparing the patient for surgery; and implementing nursing interventions.
 The pre-op phase ends when the patient is transported to the operating room and care is transferred to the OR nurse.

 The preoperative history and physical done by the nurse may be completed in the doctor’s office, hospital preadmission area, inpatient hospital unit, outpatient surgery facility, or on the phone.
 It is important for the nurse to identify individuals at risk for intraoperative and postoperative complications, in order to implement interventions that will improve surgical outcomes.

 - Identification of the patient with two identifiers, such as name and date of birth

 - Mental and physiological status of the patient